TechExperiences/SE-Sandbox-Environment-Guide/SE-Sandbox-Guide/Guide03.md

 # Option 2: Rapid Prototyping with GitHub Copilot

 Option 2 uses the Whiteboarding session to map business challenges to a future-state technical architecture, designs a governed intelligence layer that enables trusted and secure AI agents, and rapidly prototypes deployment assets from the target architecture.
 GitHub Copilot in VS Code generates the ARM and Bicep templates, synthetic data and the supporting deployment guidance.
-Use this path to demonstrate how Microsoft Fabric, Fabric IQ, Microsoft Foundry and multi-agent patterns address Caldova's operational challenges and accelerate modernization.
+Use this path to demonstrate how Microsoft Fabric, Fabric IQ, Microsoft Foundry and multi-agent patterns address operational challenges and accelerate modernization.

 ### GitHub Copilot role in the Workshop